Anandapur Assembly constituency

 Anandapur is a Vidhan Sabha constituency of Kendujhar district.

 Area of this constituency includes Anandapur, Hatadihi block and 14 GPs (Bailo, Baunsagarh, Belabahali, Gayalmunda, Haridapal, Jalasuan, Kantipal, Kathakata, Kodapada, Manoharpur, Panasadiha, Panchupalli, Salabani and Taratara) of Anandapur block.

-Elected Members
+Elected members

+Since its formation in 1951, 19 elections were held including in 3 bypolls in 1958 (for both seats) & 1959.
+It was a 2 member constituency for 1952 & 1957.

-16 elections held during 1951 to 2019.
-List of members elected from Anandapur Vidhan Sabha constituency are:
+List of members elected from Anandapur constituency are: